 Anyone who has an interest in qualitative and mixed methods methodologies to advance nursing research.

-Qualitative Methods is proud to announce the following award opportunities to the RIG membership:
+The Qualitative Methods RIIG is proud to announce the following award opportunities to the RIIG membership:

 Overall/Long Term Goals

 - Continue exploring networking opportunities, with a plan for two pop-ups (informal discussions done synchronously via video technology) in the next 12 months.

 - The first goal is to develop a network among MNRS members who are experts in qualitative methods to have a database of researchers for possible collaboration and mentoring.

 - The second goal is to facilitate a pre-conference workshop on qualitative methods for new nurse scientists.

 - Dr. Paul Clark partners with bedside & stretcherside pediatric nurses to develop a critical incident debriefing process and recently published an article on this topic in the Journal of Emergency Nursing.

 - Dr. Candace recently completed the 3rd revision of an evidence-based clinical practice guideline for assessing heart failure in long-term care settings with publications in the Journal of Gerontological Nursing and Series on Evidence-based Practice Guidelines.

 - Dr. Marie-Anne Rosemberg has studied occupational health and reproduction with publications in the Journal of Occupational and Environmental Hygiene and the Journal of Advanced Nursing.